metreeca/metreeca-core/docs/references/idiomatic-json.md

 ### Back-Links

 ```
-<iri> ::= { "this": "<iri>" }
+<iri> ::= { "_this": "<iri>" }
 ```

-If the term is a back-reference to an enclosing object, only the `this` id field is included.
+If the term is a back-reference to an enclosing object, only the `_this` id field is included.

 ```
 <iri> ::= "<iri>"
 ```

-If the term may be proved to be  a back-reference to an enclosing IRI reference, the IRI may be inlined.
+If the term may be proved to be  a back-reference to an enclosing resource, the IRI may be inlined.

 ### Parsing